 Another online business owners often make is not creating an affiliate program and not celebrating affiliates.
 Even if you have no interest in running a huge affiliate program, you can still sell your products on networks like ClickBank and JVZoo that manage affiliates for you.

 Affiliates will come to your site looking for resources they can use.
 That gives you the perfect chance to wow them and make them really want to work with you and share news about your products and programs.

 Don’t ignore affiliates.
 Create powerful resources.
 Hold contests.
 Build a relationship with your affiliates.
 Reward affiliates and give well-deserved shout outs.

-JV partnerships provide a powerful way to instantly make use of an established partner’s list to grow your own.
+Joint Venture partnerships provide a powerful way to instantly make use of an established partner’s list to grow your own.
 But here’s the thing no one usually tells you — when it comes to landing influential JV partners, list size DOES matter.